Skip to main content

 • Blocking out levels and paths

-• Creating walls, floors, ramps, wedges, cylinders, sectors, and spheres
+• Creating walls, floors, ramps, stairs, wedges, cylinders, sectors, and spheres

 • Making clean, repeatable geometry with consistent dimensions